boldreports/bold-reports-kubernetes/helm/docs/pre-requisites.md

 ### Istio Ingress Gateway

-If you need to configure Bold BI with Istio, [Install Istio ingress gateway](https://istio.io/latest/docs/setup/install/) in your cluster please refer to the corresponing reference links
+If you need to configure Bold Reports with Istio, [Install Istio ingress gateway](https://istio.io/latest/docs/setup/install/) in your cluster please refer to the corresponing reference links

 <br/>
 <table>